Local measurements and the entanglement transition in quantum spin chains: Introduction

-The observation that local measurements, unlike the local unitaries described above, are able to create long-range entanglement dates back to the invention of the one-way quantum computer~\cite{raussendorf2001one}.
+The observation that local measurements, unlike the local unitaries described above, are able to create long-range entanglement dates back to the invention of the one-way quantum computer~\cite{raussendorf2001one} (but see~\cite{ogata2026noteinvariantsmixedstatetopologicalorder} for instances where quantum channels reduce the topological order).
 In the topological implementation of this measurement-based version of quantum computation~\cite{raussendorf2007fault,tournaire20243d}, toric code eigenstates are created by local measurements of a short-range entangled cluster state.
-In fact, a similar creation of long-range order by local measurements extends to a large class of topological codes in two dimensions~\cite{bolt2016foliated}, see also~\cite{hoke2023measurement} for experimental challenges.
+In fact, a similar creation of long-range entanglement by local measurements extends to a large class of topological codes in two dimensions~\cite{bolt2016foliated}, see also~\cite{hoke2023measurement} for experimental challenges.
 This surprising observation brings up a natural question~\cite{skinner2019measurement}: what is the topological classification of states under an equivalence defined by both LGAs and local measurements?
 A first complete discussion including many conjectures can be found in~\cite{tantivasadakarn2023hierarchy, tantivasadakarn_long-range_2024}, where measurements are shown to be able to promote short-range entangled, but symmetry-protected topological states to full long-range entangled orders.
-There, the relationship is explored in details in the one-dimensional case of matrix product states with an Abelian gauge group.
+There, the relationship is explored in detail in the one-dimensional case of matrix product states with an Abelian gauge group.
 This `entanglement transition' induced by projection is further explored in~\cite{cheng2024universal}.